 - 1) Allow adequate time for the forecaster to prepare the forecast.
 This will normally be about 30 minutes.
 On particularly busy fire weather days, spot forecasts will be handled on a first-come, first-serve basis, with wildfires or other life-threatening events taking the highest priority. - 2) Provide as much on-site or near-site weather information as possible.
 It will be helpful if the user provides an observation within an hour of the request.
 This observation should contain the following: location of the observation; elevation at the observation site; time of the observation; wind direction, speed, and level (eye or 20 foot); dry and wet bulb temperatures; any remarks about the state of the weather, particularly anything that may affect fire behavior.
-If possible, include some observations from the previous day that might give the forecaster an indication of daily trends. - 3) As much as possible, specify the time period for which the forecast is needed. - 4) As much as possible, specify the weather elements of most importance for which a forecast is needed, and/or critical values of these elements. - 5) Provide a contact point name and phone number where the forecaster can call back, if necessary.
-Also include a fax number for returning completed forecasts if the web-based spot forecast form is not used.

-- 6) In order to receive prompt attention for a fax request, please phone the office to let the forecaster know the request is on the way. - 7) Natural resource agency personnel should contact the NWS forecast office for a spot update if the forecast conditions appear unrepresentative of the actual weather conditions.
+If possible, include some observations from the previous day that might give the forecaster an indication of daily trends. - 3) As much as possible, specify the time period for which the forecast is needed. - 4) As much as possible, specify the weather elements of most importance for which a forecast is needed, and/or critical values of these elements. - 5) Provide a contact point name and phone number where the forecaster can call back, if necessary. - 6) Natural resource agency personnel should contact the NWS forecast office for a spot update if the forecast conditions appear unrepresentative of the actual weather conditions.
 Whenever possible, users should provide feedback, positive or negative, to the NWS forecast office concerning the performance of the spot forecast during or shortly after an event.
 This will assist forecasters in subsequent forecasts for the same or similar conditions.